fishfugu/cv-builder/README.md

 Experience data is stored in a simple JSON format.
 To update the experience data:

 1. Open the `src/data/experience_example.json` file (or your `experience.json` if you’ve created your own).
 2. Modify the file by adding or updating jobs, roles, dates, and other relevant details.
-Example structure:
+Example:

    ```json
    [